No. 5 Kansas pulls away in second half, beats Stanford 72-56

 It was certainly a strange outing for Azubuike considering the senior center, 7-feet and 270 pounds, had seven dunks against Stanford when the Jayhawks last played the series in Northern California two years ago, a 75-54 victory.
 He had his team’s first 10 points in that matchup and 24 in all.
 On Sunday, he didn’t take his first shot until 8:45 remaining in the first half despite his significant size advantage in the paint.

-Kansas instead kept letting it fly from long range early, beginning 1 of 5 on 3-pointers.
+Kansas instead kept letting it fly from long range early, beginning 1 of 5 on 3-pointers before making 6 of 8 from deep over the final 20 minutes.

+”Having our bench guys combine to make seven 3s, that’s something that we welcome,” Self said.

 Oscar da Silva scored 19 points for Stanford (11-2) in front of a lively, towel-waving crowd at Maples Pavilion, where the large contingent of Jayhawks fans cheered loudly when Kansas took the floor and continued all afternoon.